FrancescoNegri/TheDarkestLight/README.md

-Write here the description of the project!
-It will go on GitHub repository page and on the index of the documentation.
+# The Darkest Light - A dark game. #

+## Commands ##
+`yarn start` - Start the Game into your default browser, activating the watching of file and realtime reload.
+`yarn build` - Build the bundled www folder and copy it into TheDarkestLightElectron folder.
+`yarn build-index` - Build dynamically the index.html scraping the files into the ./src folder.